A-Crow-Nowhere/MalariAPI/docs/mapi_module_guide.md

 cp "$IN1" "$(out_path txt)"
 ```
-## FOR TO SEE THE FULL CAPABILITIES OF MAPI MODULES [SEE THIS TECHNICAL EXAMPLE](https://github.com/A-Crow-Nowhere/MalariAPI/blob/main/docs/Full_Example_module)
+## TO SEE THE FULL CAPABILITIES OF MAPI MODULES [SEE THIS TECHNICAL EXAMPLE](https://github.com/A-Crow-Nowhere/MalariAPI/blob/main/docs/Full_Example_module)
 ---

 ## Final advice